Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Introduction

-As far as we are aware of, none of the existing approaches guarantees both global convergence and accelerated local convergence of AA.
-In this paper, we propose a novel AA globalization scheme that achieves these two goals simultaneously.
-Specifically, we apply a quadratic regularization with its weight adjusted automatically according to the effectiveness of the AA step.
-We adapt the nonmonotone trust-region framework in~\citemain{ulbrich2001nonmonotone} to update the weight and to determine the acceptance of the AA step.
-Our approach can not only achieve global convergence, but also attains the same local convergence rate given in~\citemain{evans2020proof} for AA without regularization.
+As far as we are aware, none of the existing approaches and modified versions of $\AA$ guarantee both global convergence and accelerated local convergence.
+In this paper, we propose a novel $\AA$ globalization scheme that achieves these two goals simultaneously.
+Specifically, we apply a quadratic regularization with its weight adjusted automatically according to the effectiveness of the $\AA$ step.
+We adapt the nonmonotone trust-region framework in~\citemain{ulbrich2001nonmonotone} to update the weight and to determine the acceptance of the $\AA$ step.
+Our approach can not only achieve global convergence, but also attains the same local convergence rate established in~\citemain{evans2020proof} for $\AA$ without regularization.
 Furthermore, our local results also cover applications where the mapping $g$ is nonsmooth and differentiability is only required at a target fixed-point of $g$.
-To the best of our knowledge, this is the first globalization technique for AA that achieves the same local convergence rate as the original AA scheme.
-Numerical experiments on both smooth and nonsmooth problems verify effectiveness and efficiency of our method.
+To the best of our knowledge, this is the first globalization technique for $\AA$ that achieves the same local convergence rate as the original $\AA$ scheme.
+Numerical experiments on both smooth and nonsmooth problems verify the effectiveness and efficiency of our method.